stamatispetalas/stamatispetalas.github.io/_pages/about.md

   - /about.html
 ---

 Creating an entire ocean out of ones and zeros, and then forcing it to swirl, flow, overturn and move around in your computer is something deeply fascinating and strangely rewarding.
-Especially when you realize that this newborn digital sibling that came into existence through the study of fluid dynamics, is getting more and more akin to its elder brother - the real ocean.
+Especially when you realize that this newborn digital sibling that came into existence through the study of fluid dynamics, is getting more and more akin to its elder brother --the majestic Ocean.

 I'm Stamatis, a postdoc Researcher in Physical Oceanography at Democritus University of Thrace (DUTH), in Xanthi.
 My affiliation is with the [Department of Environmental Engineering](https://env.duth.gr/en/) and the [Laboratory of Ecological Engineering & Technology](https://env.duth.gr/en/laboratories/lab5/).